Helix51/Poly-Adv-1/README.md

 # Cats NFT Collection (ERC721A)

 This project implements an ERC721A contract named `Cats`, allowing the creation and minting of a limited NFT collection based on different cat breeds.
 The NFT images were created using DALL-E with a specific prompt.
-The contract is deployed on the Sepolia network.
+The contract is deployed on the Sepolia network.the NFT's are transferred from sepoliya to amolia for bridging

 ## Table of Contents